metabase/metabase/docs/operations-guide/running-the-metabase-jar-file.md

 ### Download Metabase

-Go to the [Metabase Download Page](https://metabase.com/start/jar.html) and download the latest release.
-Place the downloaded JAR-file into a newly created directory (as it will create some files when it is run)
+Go to the [Metabase download page](https://metabase.com/start/jar.html) and download the latest release.
+Place the downloaded JAR file into a newly created directory (as it will create some files when it is run).

 ### Launching Metabase

-Now that you have a working Java, you can now run the jar from a terminal with:
+Now that you have Java working you can run the JAR from a terminal with:

     java -jar metabase.jar